Colorectal Cancer Is the 2nd Most Common Cause of US Cancer Deaths: Here Are Colon Cancer Symptoms, Treatment, and Prevention

 How to prevent colorectal cancer

-When it comes to colorectal cancer prevention, screening with the appropriate tests is the best thing you can do.
+When it comes to colorectal cancer prevention, screening with the appropriate tests is the best thing you can do—and you do have more options than just a colonoscopy, says Dr. May.
 (More on that later.)
 Screening tests are particularly effective at catching colorectal cancer at an early stage, increasing the likelihood of successful treatment.